Skip to main content

 Testing voltage at the controller terminal strip.
 Each numbered terminal connects to a zone valve.
 The C terminal is common, M is master valve.

 Your controller might look perfectly normal — screen is on, schedule is programmed, clock is correct — and still not be sending voltage to your valves.
 The display and the output are two separate circuits.
 The screen running on backup battery power while wall power is actually off is more common than you'd think.
+If you're not sure your schedule is set correctly, our controller programming guide walks through the setup step by step.

 I've walked into houses where the controller screen looked perfect — schedule programmed, clock right, everything normal.
 But when I put a meter on the terminals, zero volts.
 The display was running on battery backup and hadn't actually powered a valve in weeks.